FranZadra/PARCO-Computing-2026-244544/README.md

 ```

 ## 4. Output
-The bash script will produce two CSV files (one with perf measurements and one without) containing the results of all the tests.
+The bash scripts will produce two CSV files (one with perf measurements and one without) containing the results of all the tests.
 Results are saved in `results/` directory:
 - `benchResults.csv` - Timing data
 - `benchResults_perf.csv` - Performance counters (cache misses, etc.)